wagoodman/tar-overlay/README.md

     list-images                List all known images.

 Overlay Commands:
-    create-overlay <name> <image-name>  Instantiate an image (make an instance). list-overlays                       List image instantiations.
+    create <name> <image-name>  Instantiate an image (make an instance). list                        List image instantiations.
-    mount-overlay  <name>               Mount an instantiation for use. mount-all-overlays                  Mount all overlays.
+    mount  <name>               Mount an instantiation for use. mount-all                   Mount all overlays.
-    info <name>                         Show all information regardin the given overlay name. rename-overlay <name> <new name>    Rename the given instantiation. reset-overlay <name>                Undo all changes made to original image. show-changes <name>                 Show a tree of all modified files status <name>                       Shows if the given overlay is mounted. umount-overlay <name>               Unmount an instantiation.
+    info <name>                 Show all information regardin the given overlay name. rename <name> <new name>    Rename the given instantiation. reset <name>                Undo all changes made to original image. show-changes <name>         Show a tree of all modified files status <name>               Shows if the given overlay is mounted. umount <name>               Unmount an instantiation.
-    unmount-all-overlays                Unmount all overlays.
+    unmount-all                 Unmount all overlays.

 Future Commands:
     rename-image <iamge-name>    Rename the given image.
     delete-image <image-name>    Delete the given image.
     mount-image                  Mounts an image directly (not advised). umount-image                 Unmounts a directly mounted image.
-    delete-overlay <name>        Delete the given instantiation.
+    delete <name>                Delete the given instantiation.
 ```